Jarek’s AC Righteous PVE MOD 12 Guide

 PLEASE NOTE RIGHT BELOW THIS!, UPDATED on July 25th, 2017

 Just adding here on 25th of July 2017, Not much to update for the new guide as in my opinion, nothing that great for the AC side.
 Listed out some of the armor, rings etc and updated my final stat line as I haven’t done that in ages.
+I also updated the combat power & equip power section towards the end a little bit as well.
 My youtube page for future reference is HERE.
 My build in video version is HERE and my opinions and views on the cleric tree is HERE

 Tomb of the Nine Gods Test server 31 min chill run Here

 Master/Epic Spellplague Caverns three man run – here

 Did a new two man Master/Epic Spellplague Caverns with @gameautomate.
 Didn’t vid it as I was afraid of lag but it was fine and took an ending pic.
 This one took slightly under 45 mins (I messed up stupidly on the second boss).
 Final pic is Here

 Also Did a two man FBI with @gameautomate as well.
 It actually was recorded but the file got corrupted so had to resort taking a pic at the end with the chest.
 (Note well, the run took basically around the same time as Master Spellplague, which was 58 mins, but due to me having to afk before the turtle boss and then before Drufi, it took an extra 15 mins so the run was basically 1hr 13 mins but minus 15 mins from that as again I had to afk two times due to phonecalls).
 The pic is Here